vuetifyjs/docs-next/src/pages/en/customization/rtl.md

   - /customization/internationalization/
 ---

-# RTL (bidirectionality)
+# RTL - bidirectionality

 Vuetify supports RTL **(right to left)** languages and can be activated by using the **rtl** option when bootstrapping your application.
-You can find additional information about [implementing bidrectionality](https://material.io/design/usability/bidirectionality.html) on the specification site.
+You can find additional information about [implementing bidirectionality](https://material.io/design/usability/bidirectionality.html) on the specification site.

 <entry-ad />